Hyperdimensional Computing aka Vector Symbolic Architectures

 Origins

 Page History attempts to provide a detailed account for the early ideas that lead to HD/VSA.
 Perhaps the earliest crystallization of these ideas into a concrete HD/VSA model is P. Smolensky's Tensor Product Representations [3] and less known related works by E. Mizraji [16], [17].
-In Tensor Product Representations binding was implemented via outer product.
-Although this approach worked in principle, it was subject to a combinatorial explosion problem: binding two vectors of N elements resulted in a square matrix of N2 elements; binding that matrix with another vector of N elements resulted in a cube of N3 elements, etc.
+In Tensor Product Representations, the binding operation is implemented via outer product.
+Although this approach worked in principle, it was subject to a combinatorial explosion problem: binding two vectors of D components resulted in a square matrix of D2 components; binding that matrix with another vector of D components resulted in a cube of D3 components, etc.

 Models

-All HD/VSA models implement composition as vector addition and solve the combinatorial explosion problem by reducing the outer product back to a single vector of N dimensions.
+Most HD/VSA models implement the superposition operation as component-wise addition and solve the combinatorial explosion problem by reducing the outer product back to a single vector of D dimensions.
 Individual models differ in the kind of reduction they perform and the contents of the vectors they use.
 T. Plate's Holographic Reduced Representations (HRR) [4] use real-valued vectors and reduce the matrix through circular convolution.
-P. Kanerva's Binary Spatter Codes (BSC) [5] use binary (0/1) vectors and ignore the off-diagonal matrix elements, so that binding is implemented as elementwise (Hadamard) product ⊗.
+P. Kanerva's Binary Spatter Codes (BSC) [5] use binary (0/1) vectors and ignore the off-diagonal matrix components, so that binding is implemented as components-wise (Hadamard) product ⊕.
 R. Gayler's Multiply / Add / Permute (MAP) model likewise ignores the non-diagonal elements but uses +1/-1 instead of 0/1, so that each vector is its own multiplicative inverse.
 This self-inverse property is convenient for recovering the elements of individual associations but necessitates some additional mechanism to 'protect' or quote associations embedded in others (Bill knows that [John kissed Mary]).
-Hence, MAP uses a permutation operator for quoting/protecting.
-Permutation is also useful for encoding order or precedence: rather than simply associating some other item A with an item B, we can represent the fact that A comes before B by binding the vector for A with the permutation of the vector for B; i.e., A⊗P(B).
+Hence, MAP suggested to use a permutation operation for quoting/protecting.
+Permutation is also useful for encoding order or precedence: rather than simply associating some other item A with an item B, we can represent the fact that A comes before B by binding the vector for A with the permutation of the vector for B; i.e., A⊕ρ(B).

 Advantages

-Having solved the problem of combinatorial explosion, HD/VSA models are free to use vectors of arbitrarily large dimensionality (size); N=10,000 is typical.
-Such large vectors provide a number of desirable features; for example, the space of such vectors contains on the order of 2N nearly-orthogonal vectors [6] , and each such vector can be degraded by up to 30% and still be closer to its original form than to any of the other vectors in the space [7].
-As with ordinary arithmetic, vector multiplication and addition are associative and commuative, and multiplication distributes over addition.
+Having solved the problem of combinatorial explosion, HD/VSA models are free to use vectors of arbitrarily large dimensionality (size); D=10,000 is typical but in many situatiuons much fewer dimensions could suffice.
+Such large vectors provide a number of desirable features; for example, the space of such binary vectors contains on the order of 2D nearly-orthogonal vectors [6] , and each such vector can be degraded by up to 30% and still be closer to its original form than to any of the other vectors in the space [7].
+As with ordinary arithmetic, vector binding and superposition are associative and commuative, and binding distributes over superposition.

-The use of large vectors also makes HD/VSA a variety of distributed representation, where the identity of a symbol is encoded across all elements of the representation (vector), and each element the representation takes part in representing the symbol.
-Chris Eliasmith and his colleagues have argued that, compared to 'localist' representations (one element per symbol), such representations are more capable of scaling up to nontrivial problems [8].
-Stewart, Bekolay, and Eliasmith have also provided an implemention of HRR in spiking neurons , which they embed in an architecture that uses them to do processing, [9] adding to the plausibility of HD/VSA as a model of cognition in humans and other animals.
+The use of large vectors also makes HD/VSA a variety of distributed representation, where the identity of a symbol is encoded across all components of the representation (vector), and each component the representation takes part in representing the symbol.
+C. Eliasmith and his colleagues have argued that, compared to 'localist' representations (one element per symbol), such representations are more capable of scaling up to nontrivial problems [8].
+T. Stewart, T. Bekolay, and C. Eliasmith have also provided an implemention of HRR in spiking neurons , which they embed in an architecture that uses them to do processing, [9] adding to the plausibility of HD/VSA as a model of cognition in humans and other animals.

 Unlike many traditional neural networks, HD/VSA do not rely on backpropagation or other compute-intensive learning algorithms, and, as shown in the example below, can often induce a pattern from a single example.
-Further, elementwise multiplication and addition are embarrassingly parallel operations that can be performed efficiently (in principle, in constant time).
+Further, component-wise binding and superposition are embarrassingly parallel operations that can be performed efficiently (in principle, in constant time).

 Noise

 Because they use finite dimensionality and finite precision, all HD/VSA models can be considered a variety of lossy (noisy) compression.
-To recover the original vectors in the presence of noise, HD/VSA employs a cleanup memory that stores the vector representations of the items of interest (Mary, AGENT, etc.) Cleanup memory can be implemented as a simple list of items, as a Hopfield Network, or in a spiking-neuron model [15].
+To recover the original vectors in the presence of noise, HD/VSA employs an item or cleanup memory that acts as a codebook storing the vector representations of the items of interest (Mary, AGENT, etc.) Item memory can be implemented as a simple list of items, as a Hopfield Network, or in a spiking-neuron model [15].

 Example

-This example, due to Pentti Kanerva [10], shows how the MAP variety of HD/VSA can be used to perform analogical reasoning.
+This example, due to P. Kanerva [10], shows how the BSC model of HD/VSA can be used to perform analogical reasoning.

 Multiplying out, we see that this vector is equal to the vector